7RU7H/CTFs/TryHackMe/Hololive/Hololive-Writeup.md

 ![](images.png)

 I wondered what was going on, I cant get execution but AV is actually removing it.
-As much as I have enjoyed the stream I will return to this probably in two days time after I have read everything in the next couple of sections as there is some divergence of path
+As much as I have enjoyed the stream I will return to this probably in two days time after I have read everything in the next couple of sections as there is some divergence of path.

 [2:57:02](https://www.youtube.com/watch?v=-a10dxWbp5M)